brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 to replicate an update increases, and our availability decreases.
-The only feasible solution in this case is to use asynchronous replication, that is, we can still perform updates even if a node is not responding, and when this replica back up it should catch up with the leader.
+The only feasible solution in this case is to use asynchronous replication, that is, we can still perform updates even if a node is not responding, and when this replica is back up it should catch up with the leader.

 We've already discussed the benefits and challenges in using synchronous and asynchronous replication, so I'll not talk about that again, but assuming we are